NEON NIGHTS (2011) for Orchestra

 I have always been enamored by the hot, vivid glow of neon lights, particularly those found in Las Vegas and in the South Beach neighborhood of Miami, Florida.
 The dazzlingly bright element neon, often housed in a variety of colorful, quirky-shaped tubes, proved to be an irresistible subject for a musical composition.

-In this ten-minute orchestral showpiece, the listener will be taken on an ever-changing journey through a shimmering, cosmopolitan sound world.
-The vast majority of the piece is based off just two compositional elements—a bright, whimsical melody and an angular ostinato figure.
-These two motivic ideas return again and again, though they are constantly portrayed in different contexts—often they are bold and bright, at other times cool and mellow.
+In this ten-minute orchestral showpiece, the listener will be taken on an ever-changing journey through a shimmering, cosmopolitan sound world based on two primary elements—a bright, whimsical melody and an angular ostinato figure.
+These two motivic ideas return again and again, though they are constantly portrayed in different contexts; often they are bold and bright, at other times cool and mellow.

 —Jules Pegram (2011)